SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 ## The Add-on Product

-The installation and maintenance of ABAP software is done / controlled via software product versions.
-A **software product version** is a „bundle" of software component versions made available at the same time for implementing a well-defined scope of functionality.
+The installation and maintenance of ABAP software is done / controlled via add-on product versions.
+An **add-on product version** is a „bundle" of software component versions made available at the same time for implementing a well-defined scope of functionality.
 It is the technical / delivery view on a software portfolio.

-### Software Product Version
+### Add-on Product Version

-A software product version is defined by a name and a version string.
-The name of a software product is a string with a maximum of 30 characters and consists of the [namespace](https://launchpad.support.sap.com/#/notes/84282) and a freely chooseble part - `/NAMESPC/PRODUCT1`.
+An add-on product version is defined by a name and a version string.
+The name of an add-on product is a string with a maximum of 30 characters and consists of the [namespace](https://launchpad.support.sap.com/#/notes/84282) and a freely chooseble part - `/NAMESPC/PRODUCT1`.
 The version string consists of three numbers separated by a dot - `1.2.0`.
 The numbers in the version string have a hierarchic relationship:

 - The first number denotes the release.
 Release deliveries contain the complete scope of functionality.
 It is possible to change the software component version bundle in a new release.
 - The second number denotes the Support Package Stack level.
 A Support Package stack consists of Support Package deliveries of the contained software component versions.
 It is not possible to change the software component version bundle in such a delivery.